top of page

 We offer several options for data discovery, depending on the needs of our client.
 The solution is tailored based on collection methods, the types of data collected, and the current state of the processing records.

-• Accelerated data discovery utilises existing ROPAs to facilitate and expedite the process.
+Accelerated data discovery utilizes existing ROPAs to facilitate and expedite the process.

-• Automated data discovery utilises software solutions selected to best address the client’s needs.
+Automated data discovery utilizes software solutions selected to best address the client’s needs.
 It can also lay the groundwork for implementing the chosen software solution for further data governance and processing management.

-To visualise data channels and locations within a company, from collection through storage to erasure, we design data flow maps.
+To visualize data channels and locations within a company, from collection through storage to erasure, we design data flow maps.
 They improve data processing visibility and facilitate GDPR art.
 30 compliance.

 Accessible

-We analyse the data flow maps and summarise the data in succinct and readable format to offer insight into the business.
+We analyze the data flow maps and summarize the data in succinct and readable format to offer insight into the business.
 This form of presentation is more legible than an extensive spreadsheet and makes insights derived from the data accessible to more stakeholders across the company.

 Governance

-We prepare guidance and deliver trainings on best data governance practices, to ensure future organisation and usability of the data.
+We prepare guidance and deliver trainings on best data governance practices, to ensure future organization and usability of the data.

 Third Party Management

-Organisations continue to rapidly expand their third-party networks due to the clear benefits in success.
+Organizations continue to rapidly expand their third party networks due to the clear benefits in success.
 This dependency however causes risk.
-From a data privacy perspective, the use of third parties is not only about data protection but fraud prevention, security and compliance thus strong due diligence is necessary.
+From a data privacy perspective, the use of third parties is not only about data protection but fraud prevention, security and compliance.

 With the use of software, these vendor assessments are automatically reviewed with the counterparty and can be closed across a quick timeframe.
 This will mitigate the risk of a trade-off between privacy risk and the continuity of business operations.